gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+Downloading dependencies from S3 is supported for Maven and Ivy type repositories as above.

-S3 backed repositories can be used with both the `ivy-publish` and `maven-publish` plugins, as well as an Ivy repository associated with an `Upload` task.
+Publishing to S3 is supported with both the [`ivy-publish`](userguide/publishing_ivy.html) and [`maven-publish`](userguide/publishing_maven.html) plugins, as well as when using an [`IvyArtifactRepository`](dsl/org.gradle.api.artifacts.repositories.IvyArtifactRepository.html) with an [`Upload`](dsl/org.gradle.api.tasks.Upload.html) task
+(see section [8.6.
+Publishing artifacts](userguide/artifact_dependencies_tutorial.html#N10669) of the User Guide).

+Please see section [50.6.
+Repositories](userguide/dependency_management.html#sec:repositories) of the User Guide for more information on configuring S3 repository access.

 This improvement was contributed by [Adrian Kelly](https://github.com/adrianbk).